 Our Cancer Center Showcase continues this month with Blount Memorial Cancer Center located in Maryville, TN, on the campus of Blount Memorial Hospital.
 The cancer registry was established in 1993 and has been accredited by the American College of Surgeons Commission on Cancer (CoC) since 1996.
-Tonya Davis-Myers, CTR, Oncology Data Supervisor, states that the longevity of their CoC approval “supports our mission to improve the health and well-being of those in our community, by providing guidelines that focus on patient care.”
+Tonya Davis-Myers, ODS-C, Oncology Data Supervisor, states that the longevity of their CoC approval “supports our mission to improve the health and well-being of those in our community, by providing guidelines that focus on patient care.”

 Blount Memorial Cancer Center holds one weekly multidisciplinary tumor board.
 The registry staff works with the tumor conference coordinator to ensure that CoC documentation requirements are met.